ReMarkable (manufacturer): History

 On March 7, 2023, reMarkable released the Type Folio, an accessory that added a tactile keyboard to the reMarkable 2, improved its functionality for focused typing. reMarkable launched in the UK retail store Curry's on February 7.
 On February 28, 2023, reMarkable made the Financial Times' list of Europe's fastest-growing companies, coming in at number 128, a jump from their 2022 ranking of 266.

 In September 2024, reMarkable launched the reMarkable Paper Pro, featuring an 11.8-inch color display and an adjustable reading light. reMarkable earned several awards and badges from multiple media outlets, including the Editor's Choice from Tom's Guide, TechRadar Recommends award, Editor's Choice award from Engadget, SlashGear Select award from SlashGear, a Digital Trends Recommended Product award from Digital Trends, an Editor's Award from Magnetic Magazine, a Staff Pick award from How to Geek, and a Staff Pick award from AndroidPolice.
 Engadget rated the reMarkable Paper Pro as "the best premium e-ink tablet" while also stating "reMarkable 2 was the best e-ink tablet for most people."
 CNN Underscored named the reMarkable Paper Pro as their "favorite tech product of 2024".
 Gear Patrol placed it on its "The 100 Most Important New Products of 2024" list.

+On September 3, 2025, reMarkable launched the reMarkable Paper Pro Move, a more compact 7.3-inch version of the Paper Pro aimed at portability.
+The device weighs around 230 grams, is rated for up to two weeks of battery life, and launched at US$449.

+Operations

+reMarkable's paper tablets are manufactured primarily in China and Vietnam, with distribution managed through warehouses in Hong Kong, Mexico, the Netherlands, and the United States.
+According to the company's 2024 annual report, reMarkable sold approximately 791,000 devices and had around 568,000 paying Connect subscribers during 2024, up from 672,000 devices and 338,000 subscribers the previous year The company reported a net profit of US$24.7 million for 2024 on revenue of US$434.3 million.